-https://www.ams.usda.gov/services/grants/scbgp/specialty-crop.
+More information on specialty crops can be found on the USDA website here: ams.usda.gov/services/grants/scbgp/specialty-crop.

-Funding Priorities/Focus Areas: The following have been identified as funding priorities for the SCBGP for Arkansas:
+Funding Priorities/Focus Areas: The following have been identified by a Department survey in regard to funding priorities for the SCBGP HR 133 for Arkansas:

-- Increasing sales and marketability and driving demand for specialty crops (USDA outcome #1) - Increasing consumption of specialty crops in Arkansas's schools by expanding child knowledge and/or improving access to the nutritional benefits of specialty crops (USDA outcome #2) - Increasing access to local healthy foods (USDA outcome #3) - Research projects focused on helping specialty crop growers reduce financial costs, improve pest and disease management, and/or value-added products (USDA outcome #4 and #5) - Enhancing specialty crop food safety (USDA outcome #6 and #7)
+- Increasing sales and marketability and driving demand for specialty crops (USDA outcome #1) - Research projects focused on helping specialty crop growers reduce financial costs, improve pest and disease management, and/or value-added products (USDA outcome #4 and #5) - Increasing access to local healthy foods (USDA outcome #3) - Increasing consumption of specialty crops in Arkansas's schools by expanding child knowledge and/or improving access to the nutritional benefits of specialty crops (USDA outcome #2) - Projects that assist farmworkers, and/or fund farmers, food businesses, and other relevant entities to respond to risks and supply chain disruptions (USDA outcome #3) - Enhancing specialty crop food safety (USDA outcome #6 and #7)

 The funding priorities listed above are paired with the corresponding USDA Outcomes, a requirement of all project proposals.
-More information on the USDA Outcomes can be found here: https://www.ams.usda.gov/sites/default/files/media/SCBGP%20FY15%20PerformanceFINAL_102 72015.pdf
+More information on the USDA Outcomes can be found here: ams.usda.gov/sites/default/files/media/SCBGP%20FY15%20PerformanceFINAL 10272015.pdf